cockroachdb/docs/v20.2/cockroach-userfile-upload.md

 The user must have the `CREATE` [privilege](authorization.html#assign-privileges) on the target database.
 CockroachD will proactively grant the user `GRANT`, `SELECT`, `INSERT`, `DROP`, `DELETE` on the metadata and file tables.

-A user can only upload their user-scoped storage, which can be reference through the [userfile URI](#file-destination) provided.
+A user can only upload files to their own user-scoped storage, which is accessed through the [userfile URI](#file-destination).
 CockroachDB will revoke all access from every other user in the cluster except users in the `admin` role.

 ## Synopsis